milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/advertising/index.html.md

 Step 1 - Assigning a unique identifier to your device

-When you first visit a website on the Verizon Media Ad Network, we create a unique identifier and store it in a cookie in your internet browser.
+When you first visit a website on the Yahoo Ad Network, we create a unique identifier and store it in a cookie in your internet browser.

 For example, Jeff visits Yahoo Finance for the first time.
 We create the identifier ‘XYZ’ and store it in a cookie on Jeff’s browser.